DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/40 Common Techniques.md

       }
     ...

-The `FileManager` component can allow users to download multiple files at once.
-We can bundle these files into an archive on the server:
+The FileManager component allows users to download multiple files simultaneously.
+You can bundle these files into an archive on the server:

     <!--tab: AmazonS3Provider.cs -->
     public async Task<FileContentResult> DownloadItemsAsync(string[] keys) {